Quitaque, Texas

 Quitaque (/ˈkɪtᵻkweɪ/ KIT-ih-kway) is a city in southeastern Briscoe County, Texas, United States.
-The town lies directly south of Capcrock Canyon State Park and is a ranching and farming area in West Texas.
-The population was 411 at the 2010 census.
+The town lies directly south of Caprock Canyon State Park and is a ranching and farming area in West Texas.
+The population was 342 at the 2020 census, and 411 at the 2010 census.

 According to tradition, Quitaque is a name derived from an American Indian language, meaning "end of the trail".

 Geography

 Quitaque is located along Texas State Highway 86 between Silverton to the west and Turkey to the east.
-The entrance to Caprock Canyons State Park is located about three miles north of Quitaque on Farm to Market Road 1065, and the Caprock Canyons Trailway is located just south of the town.
+The entrance to Caprock Canyons State Park is located approximately three miles north of Quitaque on Farm to Market Road 1065, and the Caprock Canyons Trailway is located just south of the town.
 Kent Creek flows past north of the town and Quitaque Creek is about three miles south.